-Ecodesign and energy labeling: more stringent rules with electronics
+Ecodesign and energy labeling for electronics

 More stringent ecodesign and energy labeling rules will apply to electronics as of next year in the European Union.